 Wooden shoes are more comfortable to wear on grass or farmland than on paved roads.
 Wearing thick socks helps a lot to make your wooden shoes more comfortable.

 It doesn’t matter if wooden shoes get wet and dirty because your feet will stay dry and warm.
-You can leave your wooden shoes at the front door and enter the house walking on your socks.
-That is why many farmers are enjoying their coffee breaks on socks only because their wooden shoes are left outside.
+You can leave your wooden shoes at the front door and enter the house walking in your socks.
+Many farmers enjoy their coffee breaks on socks only because their wooden shoes are left outside.

 Why Are Wooden Shoes Associated With The Dutch?

-Wooden shoes were worn all over Europe by farmers, fishermen, and laborers.
+Farmers, fishermen, and laborers wore wooden shoes all over Europe.
 So, why is it then that wooden shoes are associated with the Dutch?

 Wooden shoes are associated with the Dutch because Holland has been a trading nation for centuries.
 The Dutch traveled worldwide to trade goods like wooden shoes.
 This is why many people worldwide presumed that the wooden shoes came from Holland.